thorek1/MacroModelling.jl/docs/src/how-to/obc.md

 # Occasionally Binding Constraints

 Occasionally binding constraints are a form of nonlinearity frequently used to model effects like the zero lower bound on interest rates, or borrowing constraints.
 Perturbation methods are not able to capture them as they are local approximations.
-Nonetheless, there are ways to combine the speed of perturbation solutions and the flexibility of occasionally binding constraints. `MacroModelling.jl` provides a convenient way to write down the constraints and automatically enforces binding constraints with shocks.
-More specifically, the binding constraints are enforced for each periods unconditional forecast (default forecast horizon of 40 periods) by constraint equation specific anticipated shocks, while minimising the shock size.
+Nonetheless, there are ways to combine the speed of perturbation solutions and the flexibility of occasionally binding constraints. `MacroModelling.jl` provides a convenient way to write down the constraints and automatically enforces the constraint equation with shocks.
+More specifically, the constraint equation is enforced for each periods unconditional forecast (default forecast horizon of 40 periods) by constraint equation specific anticipated shocks, while minimising the shock size.

+This guide will demonstrate how to write down models containing occasionally binding constraints (e.g. effective lower bound and borrowing constraint), show some potential problems the user may encounter and how to overcome them, and go through some use cases.

+Common problems that may occur are that no perturbation solution is found, or that the algorithm cannot find a combination of shocks which enforce the constraint equation.
+The former has to do with the fact that occasionally binding constraints can give rise to more than one steady state but only one is suitable for a perturbation solution.
+The latter has to do with the dynamics of the model and the fact that we use a finite amount of shocks to enforce the constraint equation.

+## Example: Effective lower bound on interest rates

-## Writing a model with occasionally binding constraints
+### Writing a model with occasionally binding constraints

-Let us take the Gali 2015 Chapter 3 model containing a Taylor rule and implement an effective lower bound on interest rates.
+Let us take the [gali2015; Chapter 3](@citet) model containing a Taylor rule and implement an effective lower bound on interest rates.
 The Taylor rule in the model: `R[0] = 1 / β * Pi[0] ^ ϕᵖⁱ * (Y[0] / Y[ss]) ^ ϕʸ * exp(nu[0])` needs to be modified so that `R[0]` never goes below an effective lower bound `R̄`.
-Wecan do this using the `max` operator: `R[0] = max(R̄ , 1 / β * Pi[0] ^ ϕᵖⁱ * (Y[0] / Y[ss]) ^ ϕʸ * exp(nu[0]))`
+We can do this using the `max` operator: `R[0] = max(R̄ , 1 / β * Pi[0] ^ ϕᵖⁱ * (Y[0] / Y[ss]) ^ ϕʸ * exp(nu[0]))`

 The model definition after the change of the Taylor rule looks like this: